PaulDMooney/css-grid-blog/BLOGPOST.md

 ```
 This will produce classes `col-xs10-1`, `col-xs10-2`, up to `col-xs10-10` for the `xs` breakpoint.
 Likewise for `col-sm10-1`, `col-md10-1`, `col-md10-2`, etc. for the remaining breakpoints.
 The keys from the breakpoints map were used as the "infix" value between the word `col-` and the column number at the end: `col-${infix}-${columnwidth}`.
 We can now create a grid at 1/10th widths.
 Using these new classes in a nested grid gives us perfect alignment with the overall grid.
 ![Good grid overlay](./figures/goodgrid_container_grid.png)
-*Notice how the two grids column's perflectly overlap blue and red creating the grey bars.*
+*Notice how the two grids column's perfectly overlap blue and red creating the grey bars.*

 Now we can take this one step further and create other col-* classes for other nested grid widths: